On the transcendence of special values of Goss $L$-functions attached to Drinfeld modules: Introduction

 \subsection{Outline of the paper}

-In what follows, we describe the outline of the paper and briefly explain the method of our proof for the main results: \begin{itemize} \item In \S2, we discuss $t$-modules and objects corresponding to them such as Anderson generating functions, biderivations and quasi-periodic functions.
-In \S2.2, we give $C_n^{(\mathfrak{b})}$ and $\phi\otimes C^{\otimes n}$ explicitly where the latter will be also denoted by $G_n$ throughout the paper to ease the notation.
-After introducing Taelman $t$-motives, a generalization of abelian $t$-motives, we finish this section by defining $(\wedge^{r-1}\phi)\otimes C^{\otimes n}$ for any $n\in \ZZ_{\geq 0}$. \item In \S3, we analyze Goss $L$-functions attached to abelian $t$-motives and some explicitly determined Taelman $t$-motives as well as their relation with Taelman $L$-values.
+In what follows, we describe the outline of the paper and briefly explain the method of our proof for the main result.
+In \S2, we discuss $t$-modules, provide explicit examples of them and introduce Taelman $t$-motives.
+In \S3, we analyze Goss $L$-functions attached to abelian $t$-motives and some explicitly determined Taelman $t$-motives as well as their relation with Taelman $L$-values.
 Studying Taelman $t$-motives rather than abelian $t$-motives enables us to define the notion of duality and relate them to special values of Goss $L$-functions (see \S3.1).
-In \S3.2, we define the abelian $t$-modules $G_n'$ and $\widetilde{G}_n$ corresponding to certain abelian $t$-motives we introduce.
+In \S3.2, we define the abelian $t$-modules $\mathcal{E}_{n,A}$ and $G_{n,A}$ corresponding to certain abelian $t$-motives we introduce.
 Analyzing local factors of Goss $L$-functions as well as using Gardeyn's work in \cite[Sec.
-8.4]{G01}, we obtain \eqref{E:comp1}, \eqref{E:comp11} and \eqref{E:comp2} which enable us to interpret Theorem \ref{T:mainThm} in terms of Taelman $L$-values in Theorem \ref{T:3} and Theorem \ref{T:2}.
+8.4]{G01}, we obtain \eqref{E:comp1} and \eqref{E:comp2} which enable us to interpret Theorem \ref{T:mainThm} in terms of Taelman $L$-values in Theorem \ref{T:3} and Theorem \ref{T:2} (see also Remark \ref{R:Carlitz} for the case of Drinfeld $\bA$-modules of rank $1$).
+Finally in \S4, using the work of Angl\`{e}s, Ngo Dac and Tavares Ribeiro \cite{ADTR} on Taelman's conjecture \cite[Conj.
+1]{Taelman3}, we realize our Taelman $L$-values as a determinant of a matrix consisting of certain coordinates of logarithms of $t$-modules (Theorem \ref{T:ThmANDTR}).
+Then, we prove Theorem \ref{T:3} (Theorem \ref{T:2} resp.) by using the previous results of authors established in \cite[Thm.
+1.1 and 1.2]{GN24} and Fang's result \cite[Thm.
+1.10]{Fang} generalizing Taelman's class number formula \cite[Thm.
+1]{Taelman}.